ianlopshire/go-fixedwidth/README.md

 // Define the format as a struct.
 // The fixed start and end position are defined via struct tags: `fixed:"{startPos},{endPos}"`.
-// Positions start at 1, the the interval is inclusive. var people []struct {
+// Positions start at 1.
+The the interval is inclusive. var people []struct {
     ID        int    `fixed:"1,10"`
     FirstName string `fixed:"11,30"`